 Their second piece of work, Consider the Conversation 2: Stories About Cure, Relief, and Comfort, premiered on Wisconsin Public Television on 5/27/14, was nominated for a Regional Emmy on 9/23/14, and released to PBS stations nationwide on 9/26/14.
 During its two year PBS run, the film aired 1,588 times on 268 public television stations in 41 states (reaching 80.1% of the nation) and won eleven awards including two Bronze Tellys and the 2014 Global Film Awards Humanitarian Award.

-In these documentary films, Mike sees the potential they have to make a difference - both in terms of de-mystifying the dying experience and encouraging people to begin the conversation about their end-of-life wishes well before the finish line is in sight.
+In these documentary films, Mike sees the potential they have to make a difference - both in terms of removing fear and inspiring people to begin the conversation about their end-of-life wishes well before the finish line is in sight.

 Mike and his wife, Denise, reside in Waukesha, Wisconsin along with their two children, ages 19 and 15.

 Michael Bernhagen and his wife, Denise, at the Milwaukee Press Club's 85th annual MPC Awards for Excellence in Wisconsin Journalism dinner where Consider the Conversation 2: Stories about Cure, Relief, and Comfort won Silver in the category of "Best Public Affairs Program, Documentary or News Special".